personium/legacy-docs/en/user_guide/003_Auth.md

 ##### Notes
  For Resource Owner Password Credentials, it is also possible to allow access from non-registered client.

-### <a name="implicit">Implicit Grant
+### Implicit Grant

-1. Browser send GET request to the [authorization endpoint]() of the cell with redirect uri defined in [client registration](#registration) and required parameters.Then, endpoint returns HTML Page which contains the login form.
+1. Browser send GET request to the authorization endpoint of the cell with redirect uri defined in client registration and required parameters.Then, endpoint returns HTML Page which contains the login form.
 2. Resource owner provide account name and password to the form and press login.
 Then, the browser send POST request to the authorization endpoint.
    The endpoint returns redirection response to the redirect uri with access token in fragment.
 3. Browser follows redirection and access to redirection uri and retrieve HTML with embedded script.